 Check-list item Observations and Comments

+Are storage areas/ lockers for cyclists' equipment provided?
+Where are the lockers

+located in relation to cycle parking/ building entrances?

+The number of lockers provided should relate to the number of cycle parking

+spaces.
+Ideally lockers should be keyless, so they facilitate multiple short-term

+users.
+Is local cycling information provided to employees?
+For example routes, route

+planners, local area maps.
+What is provided and where is it displayed?

+Are cyclists separated from vehicular traffic on site?
+Note that this is not always

+necessary.

+Is cycle training provided to employees?

 Is bike maintenance provided on site?
-Comments

 Are chargers provided for e-bikes?

-Business and inter-site Travel: Is there a corporate policy relating to cycling on business/inter-site travel?
+Business and inter-site Travel: Is there a corporate policy relating to cycling on

+business/ inter-site travel?

 Are fleet bikes provided?
 If so, how many?

 Is there a mix of manual and e-bikes?

 How are they publicised?

 Are fleet bikes maintained (by whom and how frequently)?

 Do employees receive an allowance for business travel by bike?

 What is the rate?

 How is it publicised?

 Is the Cycle to Work scheme offered?

 If so, how often?

 How is it publicised?

 Are discounts available to your organisation's employees in bike shops in your

 area?

 How are they publicised?

 Any comments/feedback?